- Needs to be at least 21 years old

 The Reception Manager will have regular contact with other members of the Long Term Staff team and it is essential to building a good working relationship and honest communication with them.

-Together with the Assistant Programme Director, the Reception Manager takes a lead role in the daily operation of the Front Office (Programme & Reception teams).
+Together with the Assistant Programme Director, the Reception Manager takes a lead role in the daily operation of the Reception Office (Delivering Programme & Reception).

 - Accident Insurance (provided by the Centre): Everyone is insured for accidents, both work and non-work related over the duration of the contract.